-- 3) Qualified Persons working on exposed lines or equipment on power generation, transmission and distribution systems energized at 50 volts or more shall be trained in first aid and cardiopulmonary resuscitation (CPR). - 4) Contact Release: Those exposed to shock hazards and/or responsible for the safe release of victims from contact with energized electrical conductors or circuit parts shall be trained in methods of safe release.
+- 2) All Qualified Persons must be trained in Penn's Electrical Safety Program and NFPA 70E initially upon assignment and periodically not to exceed a three-year period. - 3) Qualified Persons working on exposed lines or equipment on power generation, transmission and distribution systems energized at 50 volts or more shall be trained in first aid and cardiopulmonary resuscitation (CPR). - Contact Release: Those exposed to shock hazards and/or responsible for the safe release of victims from contact with energized electrical conductors or circuit parts shall be trained in methods of safe release.
 This training shall occur annually. - 5) Control of Hazardous Energy (Lockout/Tagout) procedures which are used to place electrical equipment into a safe work condition requires specific training which is covered in Penn's Control of Hazardous Energy (Lockout/Tagout) Program.